Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/gray-scott.md

 [*A*]<sub>new</sub> = 0.7 - 0.06 + 0.09 - 0.175 = 0.555<br>
 [*B*]<sub>new</sub> = 0.5 + 0.01 - 0.2 + 0.175 = 0.485

-We should now feel ready to implement the Gray-Scott model in the following tutorial.
+We are now ready to implement the Gray-Scott model in the following tutorial.
 The question is: even though we have built a coarser-grained simulation than the previous lesson, will we still see Turing patterns?

 [Visit tutorial](gs-jupyter){: .btn .btn--warning .btn--large}
 {: style="font-size: 100%; text-align: center;"}

 ## Reflection on the Gray-Scott model

-In contrast to our particle-based simulator, the Gray-Scott model produced an animation of Turing patterns in under a minute on a laptop.
+In contrast to the particle-based simulator introduced earlier, the Gray-Scott model produced an animation in under a minute on a laptop.
 We show the results of this model in the videos that follow; throughout these animations, we use the parameters <em>d</em><sub><em>A</em></sub> = 1.0, <em>d</em><sub><em>B</em></sub> = 0.5, and *r* = 1.

 Our first video shows an animation of the Gray-Scott model using the parameters *f* = 0.034 and *k* = 0.095.
-We use the same initial configuration of the automaton that we used in the diffusion example, in which a cluster of *B* particles are found at the middle of a board full of *A* particles.
+We use a comparable initial configuration of the automaton that we used in the diffusion example, in which a cluster of *B* particles are found in a board full of *A* particles.

 [![image-center](../assets/images/600px/gray-scott_movie_first_frame.png){: .align-center}](../assets/images/gray-scott_movie.gif)

-If we expand the size of the simulation and add multiple clusters of predators to the automaton, then the patterns become more complex as they intersect.
+If we expand the size of the simulation and add multiple clusters of predators to the automaton, then the patterns become more complex as waves of predators collide.

 [![image-center](../assets/images/600px/gray-scott_multiple_predators_first_frame.png){: .align-center}](../assets/images/gray-scott_multiple_predators.gif)